About Easy Mindfulness for Everyone

 It does not measure progress.

-The approaches I outline do not require meditation, formal sessions, rigor, or special training — though you’re welcome to bring any of those practices are important or meaningful to you.
+The approaches here do not require meditation, formal sessions, rigor, or special training — though you’re welcome to bring any practices that are meaningful to you.

-Many mindfulness approaches emphasize discipline, goals, or structured practice.
-Those approaches are valuable for many people.
+Many mindfulness traditions emphasize discipline, goals, or structured practice.
+Those approaches are respected here, and valued by many people.

 Here, mindfulness is not something to do, but something to recognize.